 “The whole house – it’s so manageable, I am so happy with 2,500 square feet!” says Amy, who has gone from seven bathrooms in the big farmhouse to 2.5 on the river.
 They’ve gone from a Viking Range to a “just a nice range,” no complaints.

 We couldn’t be happier with the Margolis home.
-Our next phase is a screened porch and an expansion of the deck.
-After all, summer is coming.
+Our clients’ next phase is a screened porch and an expansion of the deck overlooking the Konkapot River.
+After all, summer is coming–and fishing.